porlowska/react-code-test/README.md

 # Dark Mode Coding Challenge 🌙 &nbsp; ![medium](https://img.shields.io/badge/-Medium-yellow) ![time](https://img.shields.io/badge/%E2%8F%B0-30m-blue)

 &nbsp;
+# Overview
+This is designed to test a programmer's skills in state management, DOM manipulation and local storage.
+The candidate should complete this within 30 minutes and not use any resources to help them complete this test.
+The candidate should develop on the react code to meet the Requirements and answer the question within the question section on the readme document.

+&nbsp;
 # Goals / Outcomes ✨
 - Using state and global state
 - DOM manipulation